His Grace Bishop Irenei

 Biography

 His Grace the Right Reverend Irenei was appointed Bishop of London and Western Europe by decision of the Holy Synod of Bishops on 7th / 20th September 2018.
-Assisted by his auxiliary, he governs the churches and institutions of the eleven countries and principalities that constitute the Diocese, based from the Diocesan Cathedral in London.
+He governs the churches and institutions of the thirteen countries and principalities that constitute the Diocese, based from the Diocesan Cathedral in London.
 Previously he had been Bishop of Sacramento (California), Vicar of the Western American Diocese, and had served as Administrator of the previously-separate Diocese of Great Britain and Ireland from 2017.

 His Grace is head of the Synodal Secretariat for Inter-Orthodox Relations of the Russian Orthodox Church Outside of Russia, and in this capacity is a regular member of the Holy Synod of Bishops with responsibility for supporting relations between the Russian Orthodox Church Abroad and the other Local Orthodox Churches and their jurisdictions throughout the world.
 He sits on the Supreme Council of the Orthodox Palestine Society which assists in the governance of the Church Abroad’s presence in the Holy Land.